-The MPAN top line of your electricity meter will change soon.
+Changes to the top line of your MPAN of your electricity meter

-As part of MHHS, The MPAN top line of your existing electricity meter will change in September 2025.
+As part of MHHS, the top line of your MPAN electricity meter will have changed from September 2025.
 Read more about the MPAN top line changes.

 What is Market-wide Half-Hourly Settlement?